ibm-wsc/ConfidentialComputingOnLinuxONE/docs/lab/cloud/prereqs/prepsystem.md

 ## Use your workstation if it is running Linux or MacOS

-If you already have access to a Linux system or to a MacOS system we encourage you to use it as your *prep system*.  *prep system* is a term we;ve coined in these labs to refer to the system on which you will create the contracts for your Hyper Protect Virtual Servers instance.
+If you already have access to a Linux system or to a MacOS system we encourage you to use it as your *prep system*.  *prep system* is a term we've coined in these labs to refer to the system on which you will create the contracts for your Hyper Protect Virtual Servers instance.
 This could certainly be your laptop or workstation if you are running a Linux distribution or MacOS.

 ## If you are running Windows